-As you may know, the TRX workouts are a type of Suspension Training that uses your own body weight to create resistance.
-It is a technique first developed by the Navy Seals to increase balance, strength, core stability and flexibility, all simultaneously.
-All that is needed is a TRX Suspension Trainer – your body does the rest.
-You can get a full TRX kit for home workouts or find a gym that teaches it.
-Since killer arms is the topic for this article, the following describes a variety of TRX arm workouts that can be mixed and matched to create a 15-minute workout.
-If you’ve been searching for an awesome arm-toning workout, then this right here is for you!
+TRX workouts are a type of Suspension Training that uses your own bodyweight to create resistance.
+All that you need is a TRX Suspension Trainer and your body does the rest.
+You can get a full TRX kit for home workouts or find a gym that utilizes it.
+Since killer arms is the topic for this article, the following describes a variety of TRX arm workouts that can be mixed and matched to create a 15-minute, total-arm workout.
+If you’ve been searching for an awesome arm-toning workout, then this right here is for you.

 Move #1: TRX Bicep Curls

 This move works multiple muscle groups: biceps, shoulders, core and back.
 Holding on to the strap handles, plant your feet and as you lean back, the trainer will support you and your arms will straighten.
 From this position, engage your core and curl your hands up to your forehead.
 Your arms at the top of the curl should form a 90-degree angle.
 Do max reps within the 5-minute set.
 Beginners should alternate sets of 10 reps with a brief rest of 15 to 30 seconds.
 As you advance, reduce your rest times.

 Move #2: TRX Triceps Extension